 Licensed peddlers may offer their wares for sale on the walkway between 19th Street and the bottom of the stairs leading to the baseball arch.
 Peddlers are NOT ALLOWED on the overpass between the arch and the Gate E turnstiles.

-There are two picnic areas at Coors Field available for pregame parties.
+There are three picnic areas at Coors Field available for pregame parties.
 The COORS OUTFIELD PICNIC AREA, an outdoor area located adjacent to Gate A, is a great place for groups of 25 to 2,000 to gather and socialize prior to game time for great food and fun.
-Please call (303) ROCKIES (762-5437) for booking information.

 The PLATTE RIVER PICNIC AREA is located inside the ballpark under cover of the Rockpile seating area and is equipped with picnic tables and chairs to accommodate groups of 25 to 250.

-Reservations in both of these areas include a full buffet with non-alcoholic beverages and special game ticket discounts.
+Reservations in these areas include a full buffet with non-alcoholic beverages and special game ticket discounts.
 For more information, please call (303) ROCKIES (762-5437).
-Both areas are accessible to Guests with disabilities.
+All three areas are accessible to Guests with disabilities.

 The children's playground area is located on the Main Concourse, behind section 147, between the Buckaroos concession stand and merchandise store.
 A parent or guardian must always monitor their child while in this area.

-PowerTickets offer Guests the ability to get admission to the game plus $10 of concession credit on the same ticket.
-It's like getting $10 for free!
+PowerTickets offer Guests the ability to get admission to the game plus concession credit on the same ticket.
 This value is included in the barcode on your ticket.
 The barcode allows you to redeem added value at almost all permanent food and beverage stands in the ballpark that accept credit cards.
-The concession value is only redeemable for the date printed on the ticket and cannot be transferred.
+The concession value is only redeemable for the date printed on the game ticket and cannot be transferred.
 For individual tickets this offer is only available at ROCKIES.com/specials.
 Not available in all sections; subject to availability.